 Leela Chitnis was born on September 9, 1909, in Dharwad, Karnataka, into a Marathi-speaking family.
 Her father was an English literature professor and also a staunch Brahmo Samaji.
 She was one of the first educated women to enter the Indian film industry.
 At the age of 15, she married Dr. Gajanan Yeshwant Chitnis.
 The couple went on to have four kids, Manavendra, Vijaykumar, Ajitkumar, and Raj Chitnis, in quick succession.
 She was also active in the freedom struggle and was close with the famous freedom fighter, M.N.
 Roy, who even hid in her home to avoid arrest.

 After her separation from her husband, she started working as a teacher to support her kids, which was a very low-paying job.
-To increase her income, Leela also joined the progressive theatre group “Natyamanwantar, “where she performed in Marathi plays influenced by Western playwrights like Ibsen and Shaw.
+To increase her income, Leela also joined the progressive theatre group “Natyamanwantar.”
+She performed in Marathi plays influenced by Western playwrights like Ibsen and Shaw.
 Her transition to films was driven by the need to support her family, and she quickly made a mark with her talent.

 In 1938, she starred in Minerva Movietone’s “Jailor” with Sohrab Modi.
 In 1939, Leela joined Bombay Talkies and starred in several successful films, often playing strong, independent characters.
 She became a household name with movies like “Kangan” (1939), “Bandhan” (1940), Azad (1940), and “Jhoola” (1941), where she co-starred with Ashok Kumar.